You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Key Takeaways

-* Methotrexate can cause nephrotoxicity, particularly in patients with pre-existing kidney disease.
+* Methotrexate can cause liver damage and fibrosis in some individuals, particularly those with pre-existing liver disease.

 References